Skip to main navigation Skip to main content

 Contact with the child

-Record the contact in the Long-term guardianship to a suitable person―contact and review report in the ongoing intervention event in ICMS.
-If the decision is made to review the case plan as part of the contact, refer to Review a long-term guardianship to suitable person—case plan.
+Record the contact in the Contact report - long-term guardian in the ongoing intervention cycle in Unify.
+If the decision is made to review the case plan as part of the contact, refer to Review a case plan—long-term guardianship to suitable person.

 Practice prompt

-• Advise them they may be eligible for the Australian Government’s Transition to Independent Living Allowance (TILA).
+Consider if they are eligible for the Australian Government’s Transition to Independent Living Allowance (TILA).

 Contact with the long-term guardian